brooke clay: habitual traveler.

 I was raised on rural route three out past where the blacktop ends, and now I'm traveling the world spreading the digital strategy gospel to agriculture and food industries.
 About time I put that master's in international agriculture to good use, am I right?

-While living a roaming existence - somewhere between rural and urban where Starbucks occupies most corners - I have my choice of grocery stores (traditional, speciality, organic, farmers' market), and I participate in the paved concourse of twisted roads where the people drive boxes, on their way to work in a big box, where they’ll probably stare at a box all day.
+While traveling - somewhere between rural and urban where Starbucks occupies most corners - I have my choice of grocery stores (traditional, speciality, organic, farmers' market), and I participate in the paved concourse of twisted roads where the people drive boxes, on their way to work in a big box, where they’ll probably stare at a box all day.

 I love agriculture.
 And food.
 And taking pictures of food and agriculture.
 So, here we are.

-Through social media campaigns, blogger influence programs, and media training, I teach brands how to build lasting relationships with the people who matter most: your customers.
+Through social media campaigns, blogger influence programs, and media training, I teach brands how to build lasting relationships with the people who matter most: their customers.

 I have the work ethic of a farm hand and the creative brain of a big agency, and I love blending the two to help tell the story of small town, America to the masses.
 But I'm not interested in telling it the same way over and over again.
 (Even though I do love a solid Tim McGraw remix.)
 Instead, I teach traditional brands how to modernize their social and digital strategy, so they can turn their audience into advocates.